x3n0m/idps/README.md

 # idps
-An High performance IDPS built using java
+An High performance Network IDPS built using java